 Now, Prof Bert de With of the Eindhoven University of Technology in the Netherlands and his colleagues have discovered a nano-structure solution to the problem.

-Functional molecules - for example "hydrophobic" molecules that repel water and dirt - can be coated onto the surfaces of products.
+Functional molecules - for example Stain-shedding coating gets tough - can be coated onto the surfaces of products.

 Prof de With and his team found that by attaching these molecules on the end of polymer "stalks" and mixing these throughout the coating, any that are removed by scratches are replaced by a new, self-orientating layer.